jeevanGit/az-keyvault-k8s-secrets-injector/README.md

 2. Make it simple, secure and low risk to transfer Azure Key Vault secrets into Kubernetes as native Kubernetes secrets
 3. Securely and transparently be able to inject Azure Key Vault secrets as environment variables to applications, without having to use native Kubernetes secrets

-Use the Env Injector if:
+Use the Secrets Injector if:

 * any of the [risks documented with Secrets in Kubernetes](https://kubernetes.io/docs/concepts/configuration/secret/#risks) is not acceptable
 * there are concerns about storing and exposing base64 encoded Azure Key Vault secrets as Kubernetes `Secret` resources